d-alejandro-salas/reactJubilamos/README.md

 # React + Vite

-This template provides a minimal setup to get React working with Vite, featuring HMR (Hot Module Replacement) and some ESLint rules.
+This template provides a minimal setup for integrating React with Vite, featuring Hot Module Replacement (HMR) and some ESLint rules.

 Currently, two official plugins are available: